 Environmental protection has become a leading public policy priority in recent years.

-Nickel is the 24th most abundant element and can be found in the air, soil, sediments and water.
+Nickel is the 24th most abundant element in the earth's crust and can be found in the air, soil, sediments and water.

 Nickel and nickel-containing materials play an important role in the technologies and applications that are helping achieve key environmental policy objectives, such as reducing carbon emissions.
 Even though nickel is an essential element for plants, as with all metals and chemicals, excessive amounts can adversely impact the quality of the environment for flora and fauna.
 This is why nickel is closely regulated and is subject to extensive assessments within a number of legislative frameworks.